 … today we also have digital bridges to connect different cultures – and I don’t just mean Facebook and Twitter.
 The State Department’s Educational and Cultural Affairs Bureau runs a virtual exchange program that connects teachers and students in the United States with their counterparts in the Middle East and North Africa.
 These students are working together online, learning from each other about their cultures and history, and they’re forging lasting relationships.

-iEARN has worked closely with the Bureau of Educational and Cultural Affairs since 1998 to develop immersive online professional development courses and project-based virtual exchanges worldwide. iEARN is pleased to be helping launch the Christopher Stevens Youth Network, which Secretary Kerry believes:
+iEARN has worked closely with the Bureau of Educational and Cultural Affairs since 1998 to develop immersive online professional development courses and project-based virtual exchanges worldwide. iEARN is pleased to be helping launch the Chris Stevens Youth Network, which Secretary Kerry believes:

 can lead to the largest ever increase in people-to-people exchanges between the United States and the Middle East and North Africa.
 And we believe it will also dramatically increase the number and diversity of young people who have a meaningful cross-cultural experience – the same experience that Chris, and I think all of you understand is so important.